 - Made with everyday ingredients

-- Preheat the oven and mix together the mushroom marinade.
+- Preheat oven and prepare the mushroom marinade.

-- Prep your mushrooms and then place them in an oven-safe baking dish with the asparagus.
+- Prep mushrooms, then place in baking dish.

 - Serve warm and enjoy!

 Full directions for how to make Portobello Mushroom Steak are in the printable recipe card below.

 Depending on the size of your mushrooms, the bake time will vary.
 Make sure you use the baking time in the recipe as a guide.
 You will need to check on your mushrooms to make sure they are cooked to your preference.

 I added asparagus to my baking dish as an extra side, but adding asparagus to the pan is optional.
 Alternately, you could add other different vegetables into your baking dish.
 Broccoli, snap peas, Brussels sprouts, and more would all be tasty.

 Once you baste the mushrooms, pour the remainder of the marinade into the baking dish.
 As the mushrooms bake, they will soak up the additional marinade flavor.
 The extra marinade also provides a nice texture to the outside of the baked mushrooms.

 I used a simple marinade, but you are welcome to change it up using ingredients you prefer.
 I find this marinade to have a savory and tangy flavoring that makes these steaks really stand out.
 If you are looking for a different flavor profile, feel free to alter the ingredients to match your flavor preference.

 Cook your mushrooms with different vegetables.
 Broccoli, cauliflower, carrots, or even green beans could be a delicious swap for the asparagus!